JamesABrooker/Light-Weight-Korean-Lip-Sync/README.md

 ### Wav2Lip Model

 This project uses Wav2Lip (Prajwal et al., ACM MM 2020) for lip-sync inference, used here under its personal/research/non-commercial license.
-Face detection uses their bundled S3FD implementation.

 Prajwal, K.R., Mukhopadhyay, R., Namboodiri, V.P., Jawahar, C.V.
 "A Lip Sync Expert Is All You Need for Speech to Lip Generation In the Wild."
 ACM Multimedia 2020.